-Opened July 2012, the Star-Spangled Banner National Historic Trail is a War of 1812 trail that follows British military movements along the Chesapeake Bay (1812-1815).
+Opened in July 2012, the Star-Spangled Banner National Historic Trail is a War of 1812 trail.
+It follows British military movements along the Chesapeake Bay from 1812 to 1815.
 Paths extend through Maryland, Virginia, and the District of Columbia.

 Star-Spangled Banner Geotrail

-A companion trail to the Star-Spangled Banner National Historic Trail, the Geotrail includes more than thirty sites, ranging from forts and museums to parks and nature preserves.
+A companion to the Star-Spangled Banner National Historic Trail, the Star-Spangled Banner Geotrail covers more than thirty sites from forts and museums to parks and nature preserves.
 Participants must have access to www.geocaching.com/play.